 - CONS: Sometimes networks isolate users and it’s impossible to detect them.

-By using a card in monitor mode you may view the Wi-Fi packets that are sent between clients and routers.
+By using a card in monitor mode, with a wifi sniffer, you may view the Wi-Fi packets that are sent between clients and routers.
 A cell phone sends and receives packets from a router in order to communicate.
 These data packets have a MAC address readable by anyone who is listening.
 This will enable you to detect which devices are talking to each other.
-This way you may find out which clients are connected to a Wi-Fi network, without having to be connected to it.
+You may find out which clients are connected to a Wi-Fi network, without having to be connected to it.

 This is the best method since we don’t need to be connected to the network to find out if there’s people connected to it.
 In addition, it will always work with any router or access point regardless of its settings and features